 These discoveries aren't always easy to find.
 That's where therapy and coaching boast their worth.
 A second, non-judgmental perspective is sometimes all it takes to lead you to your true self.

-Call us today at 724-387-1650 to set up your appointment with one of our trusted, compassionate therapists or coaches.
+Call us today at 724-387-1650 to set up your appointment with one of our trusted, compassionate coaches.

 Do you often feel burned and blindsided by others’ actions?
 Are you confused by why you sometimes feel too trustful, while at other times you feel too doubtful or guarded?
 Are your relationships superficial or short-lived – and is your business or personal life suffering as a result?